-The company has held property auctions throughout the island since 2000 ranging from fields to commercial buildings and from building plots to renovation projects.
-There has been a one bedroom pied-a-terre in Town, superb rural farmhouses and most types and styles of property in between.
-Record auction prices at the time have been achieved on both Open Market and, on three separate occasions, the Local Market.
+In the past we have successfully auctioned a one bedroom pied-a-terre in Town, superb rural farmhouses, and most types and styles of property in between.
+Record auction prices at the time have been achieved on both the Open Market and, on three separate occasions, the Local Market.

-Not all houses are suitable for selling by auction, nevertheless, it is an option prospective vendors should at least consider.
+Not all houses are suitable for selling by auction; nevertheless, it is an option prospective vendors should at least consider.
 An owner’s motivation for selling the property and the importance of time must be taken into consideration.
 Above all, the property must have a particular quality or individuality and should appeal to a wide market to ensure an auction will work.

 The successful bidder must pay able to pay a 10% deposit on the day and complete the purchase four or five weeks later.
 Some people might like to bid but would need to sell their house first to have funds available.